Frequently Asked Questions

 What do you consider 'recent' in terms of graduation from postgrad course?

-We will accept applications from individuals that have graduated in the past 12 months.
+We will accept applications from individuals that are recently completing or have completed their studies in the past 12 months.

 Do I have to be Australian to undertake an internship?